SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Physics modules

 \subsection{Measurement of observables}

-Implementations for physical observables consisting of gauge constructs include: the Polyakov loop, Polyakov loop correlators in the singlet, average, and octet channels, the chiral condensate, the topological charge, topological charge density, its correlator, and the Weinberg operator

-calculated from the field strength tensor and $\order{a^2}$- and $\order{a^4}$-improved field strength tensor~\cite{bilson-thompson_highly_2003}, the plaquette, the clover, the color-electric and color-magnetic correlator, and energy-momentum tensor correlators.
+Implementations for physical observables consisting of gauge constructs include: the Polyakov loop, Polyakov loop correlators in the singlet, average, and octet channels, the chiral condensate, the topological charge, topological charge density, its correlator, and the Weinberg operator calculated from the field strength tensor and $\order{a^2}$- and $\order{a^4}$-improved field strength tensor~\cite{bilson-thompson_highly_2003}, the plaquette, the clover, the color-electric and color-magnetic correlator, and energy-momentum tensor correlators.

-There is a method that measures the chiral condensate for a small number of random vectors.
-This method is used to report {\it in situ} measurements of the chiral condensate while the RHMC is running.
 Hadronic correlation functions along any direction are implemented using HISQ fermions (point sources) to compute, for example, (screening) masses of mesons in various channels.
 We also support measurement of Taylor coefficients for the expansion of $\log\ZQCD$ in $\mu_B/T$.

 Some observables, such as certain Polyakov loop correlators, must be measured in special gauges.
 To this end, Coulomb and Landau gauge fixing are implemented via over-relaxation~\cite{mandula_efficient_1990} updating, with over-relaxation parameter $\omega=1.3$.